lnmaurer/amforth-float/README.txt

 This is just a personal project -- I am not involved with the development of amforth.

+The code requires 'd=', which doesn't seem to be compiled automatically.
+So either add it to dict_appl.inc or uncomment the code for it below.

 This floating point implementation is inspired by the IEEE 754-2008 binary32 format -- your standard single precision float.
 I adapted their format to fit with the way amforth handles double length integers (henceforth 'doubles'),